Hamiltonian formulation of general relativity and post-Newtonian dynamics of compact binaries: Point-mass representations of spinless black holes

 Here we recognize the important aspect that although the metric may describe close binary black holes with strongly deformed apparent horizons, the both black holes can still be generated by point masses in conformally related flat space.
 This is the justification for our particle model to be taken as model for orbiting black holes.
 Obviously black holes generated by point masses are orbiting black holes without spin, i.e., Schwarzschild-type black holes.
 The representation of a Schwarzschild-type black hole in binary--black-hole systems with one Dirac $\delta$-function seems not to be the only possibility.
 As shown by \cite{jaranowski2-00}, binary--black-hole configurations defined through isometry-conditions at the apparent horizons \citep{misner-63} need infinitely many Dirac $\delta$-functions per each one of the black holes.
 Whether or not those black holes are more physical is not known.
-It has been found by \cite{jaranowski1-99} that the expressions for ADM energy of the two kinds of binary black holes do agree through 2PN order, and that at the 3PN level the energy of the Brill-Lindquist binary black holes is additively higher by $G^4m_1^2m_2^2(m_1+m_2)/(8c^6r^4_{12})$, i.e.\ the Misner configuration seems stronger bound.
+It has been found by \cite{jaranowski1-99} that the expressions for ADM energy of the two kinds of binary black holes do agree through 2PN order, and that at the 3PN level the energy of the Brill--Lindquist binary black holes is additively higher by $G^4m_1^2m_2^2(m_1+m_2)/(8c^6r^4_{12})$, i.e.\ the Misner configuration seems stronger bound\footnote{ This could be an issue for the effacing principle as discussed in subsection 1.1.}.
 The same paper has shown that the spatial metrics of both binary--black-hole configurations coincide through 3PN order, and that at least through 5PN order they can be made to coincide by shifts of black-hole position variables.